-If you’re shopping for a diamond engagement ring, you need to know about diamond color if you want to understand quality and how diamonds are valued.
-Here are seven essential things about diamond color you should know.
+If you’re shopping for a diamond engagement ring, you need to know about what diamond color is if you want to understand quality and how diamonds are valued.
+If you are curious about what colors diamonds come in and how color grade impacts value, check out our seven essential things about diamond color you should know.

 In this blog we cover: